-Dermographism or dermatographism is an exaggerated wealing tendency when the skin is stroked.
+Dermographism is an exaggerated wealing tendency when the skin is stroked.
 It is the commonest form of physical urticaria.
 It is also called dermatographism, dermatographia and dermatographic urticaria.

 In 25-50% of normal people firm stroking of the skin produces first a white line, then a red line, then slight swelling down the line of the stroke, and a mild red flare in the surrounding skin.
 In 5% of the population this response is exaggerated enough to be called dermographism.
 In only a minority of these does it cause any symptoms.